-The overall goal of designing MLAir was to create a ready-to-run ML application for the task of forecasting weather and air quality time series.
-The tool should allow many customization options to enable users to easily create a custom ML workflow, while at the same time it should support users in executing ML experiments properly and evaluate their results according to

-95 accepted standards of the meteorological community.
-At this point, it is pertinent to recall that MLAir's current focus is on neural networks.
+The overall goal of designing MLAir was to create a ready-to-run machine learning application for the task of forecasting weather and air quality time series.
+The tool should allow many customization options to enable users to easily create a custom ML workflow, while at the same time it should support users in executing ML experiments properly and evaluate their results according to accepted standards of the meteorological community.
+In this section, we will first introduce the general workflow of MLAir (section 2.1).
+Then we show with three short examples how MLAir behaves during an experiment and how first modifications can be made (section 2.2).
+In section 2.3, we then explain how the output of a MLAir experiment is structured and which graphics are created.
+Finally, we briefly touch on the statistical part of the model evaluation (section 2.4).